 An Old Friend

-Sanctuary I have always found among trees and in many ways they have saved me.
+Sanctuary I have always found among trees.

 Seeing the tree again felt surreal.
 I hadn’t been back there for over 10 years.
 Sitting on the trees giant roots, I felt connected to my own roots.
 The girl who once sat on those roots was struggling to survive, but now she has grown up and blossomed into a strong young woman.
 I am proud of who I am and of how far I have come.